KeithSloan/GDML/README.md

 ## **** VERY IMPORTANT ****

+# *** ATTENTION WINDOWS USERS ***

+lxml should have been installed in prebuilt versions of FreeCAD.
+It seems with FreeCAD 0.19.1 going to production this slipped through the net, RealThunders builds have the same issue

+To resolve you have to install the lxml library where FreeCAD can find it see the required libraries section of this README.

 To fix a problem with export and rotations please use

   * A FreeCAD_Assembly release STABLE or DAILY see https://github.com/realthunder/FreeCAD_assembly3/releases